Visit the Gibson Factory in Bozeman Montana

 Table of Contents

-Visit the Gibson Factory in Bozeman Montana
+The Gibson Factory in Bozeman, Montana

-In addition to acoustic guitars, the Gibson Factory in Bozeman Montana also manufactures other music products like bass guitars and drum kits.
+In addition to acoustic guitars, the Gibson Factory in Bozeman, Montana, also manufactures other music products like bass guitars and drum kits.
 Although these guitars are more expensive than those sold elsewhere, they are all of exceptional quality – making the extra expense worthwhile.

 Get Started

 In this episode of “The Process,” Robi Johns (Senior Product Development Manager, Gibson Acoustic) and Don Ruffatto (Product Development Manager, Gibson Acoustic) take viewers through the initial steps in crafting these unique acoustic guitars in a factory that does more handwork than any other major manufacturer.
-These guitars boast an authentic sound from carefully chosen tonewoods that improve with age; plus each dovetail neck joint is fitted by hand.
+These guitars boast an authentic sound from carefully chosen tonewoods that improve with age; each dovetail neck joint is fitted by hand.

-Bozeman, Montana marked the beginning of Gibson’s flat-top guitar revival in the eyes and minds of artists, dealers, and fans alike.
+Bozeman, Montana, marked the beginning of Gibson’s flat-top guitar revival in the eyes and minds of artists, dealers, and fans alike.
 Bozeman’s dry climate made it ideal for acoustic guitar production – providing plenty of inspiration to artists, dealers, and enthusiasts alike.

 After several years in Kalamazoo and Nashville, Gibson relocated their acoustic guitar division to Bozeman in 1987.
 As their manufacturing facility expanded rapidly, Gibson decided to more than double their Bozeman acoustic guitar factory and add a custom shop and showroom for better customer service.

 For over 119 years, the Gibson acoustic guitar has been a mainstay in music.
-Notable artists that have featured its classic sound include Slash, Jimmy Page, Sheryl Crow, and Luke Combs – just to name a few!
+Notable artists that have featured its classic sound include Slash, Jimmy Page, Sheryl Crow, and Luke Combs – to name a few!

-Due to a surge in demand for acoustic guitars during the COVID lockdown pandemic, Gibson responded by investing in an expansion that more than doubled their facility size.
+Due to a surge in demand for acoustic guitars during the COVID-19 lockdown pandemic, Gibson responded by investing in an expansion that more than doubled their facility size.
 The new 25,000-square-foot addition will create between 100 and 200 jobs.

-Visit the Custom Shop
+The Custom Shop

 The Custom Shop at Gibson is a highly sought-after division, with many people visiting to have their dream guitar built from the ground up.
 Whether you want to recreate an artist’s piece or have your beloved Gibson reissued with updated specs, the Custom Shop is the place for it all.